 Before your operation — prehabilitation, optimization, and the 6-week window

 The weeks before surgery are not waiting time.
 They are preparation time.
-Dr. Khaled Ghalwash and Dr. Mohamed Ghalwash use this window to optimize your comorbidities, treat anaemia, build your nutritional reserves, stop smoking and alcohol, and add a structured exercise plus mental preparation program.
+Dr. Khaled Ghalwash use this window to optimize your comorbidities, treat anaemia, build your nutritional reserves, stop smoking and alcohol, and add a structured exercise plus mental preparation program.
 This is called prehabilitation, and it changes how your body absorbs the stress of surgery.

 The single highest-impact action is stopping smoking and alcohol six weeks before your operation.
 Both have been shown to reduce post-operative complications meaningfully when stopped at this window.
 Earlier is even better.
 The next-highest is treating anaemia with intravenous iron, which corrects iron deficiency in 2 to 4 weeks and reduces your transfusion risk during surgery.